 By Jean Hyun Kim

-About the Author: Jean Hyun Kim is a freshman from Seoul, South Korea, majoring in Psychology and Performance & Media Arts.
-One of his favorite travel destinations is New Delhi, India, because it is full of good food, new experiences, history, and culture.
+About the Author: Jean Hyun Kim is a freshman from Seoul, South Korea, majoring in psychology and performing & media arts.
+One of his favorite travel destinations is Paris, France because of its ability to stir up nostalgia for a memory he never had.